 Translated as the Castle of Finland, Suomenlinna is located a 15-minute ferry ride away from the Market Square.
 The construction of the fortress started in 1648, when Finland was still under the Swedish reign.

-How to get: The ferries depart from the Market Square pier.
+How to get there: The ferries depart from the Market Square pier.

 - HSL, which is the Public Transport of Helsinki, departs by the Presidential Palace.
 The journey and takes 15 minutes and costs 3,20 euros, which is the price of the regular Helsinki region single journey ticket.
 The mobile ticket costs 2,20 euros, and yet again, that’s the cheapest and the easiest option.